ivogeorg/ee-electric-and-electronic-systems-and-machines/stacked-syllabi.md

 1. Resistances in Series and Parallel
 2. Network Analysis by Using Series and Parallel Equivalents
-3. V oltage-Divider and Current-Divider Circuits
+3. Voltage-Divider and Current-Divider Circuits
 4. Mesh-Current Analysis
 5. Thevenin and Norton Equivalent Circuits
 6. Superposition Principle